belgianmobileid/doc/directIntegration/confirmation.md

   </tbody>
 </table>

 We currently support the following HTML tags in the Free Text template: - < b > - < i > - < u > - < br >.
 Tags that are not rendered are ignored.
-The free text template can contain up to 3 lines of 50 characters each.
+The free text template can contain up to 7500 characters.

 ## Mapping the user